 On the contrary, burnout most often affects the most responsible and engaged employees (those "passionate" about their work).
 Those who work half-heartedly rarely burn out.
 This condition is often referred to as an "ailment of high achievers."

-In the early stages, yes, through a strict revision of workload and boundaries.
-However, in stages of deep exhaustion and cynicism, a long break is often required as the psyche begins to perceive the familiar work environment as aggressive.
+In the early stages, yes, through a careful review of workload and boundaries.
+However, at more advanced stages of exhaustion and cynicism, a longer break is often required, as the familiar work environment itself may start to feel hostile.